SAP-samples/teched2025-AD160/README.md

 ## Exercises

 The exercise is divided in two parts.
-In the Getting Started section we will introduce you into the AI concepts we are using and are going to set these up.
+In the Getting Started section we will introduce you to the AI concepts we are using and are going to set these up.
 In exercise 1 we will connect to the S/4 system and create an application to manage incidents.